NetComposer/nksip/doc/guide/receiving_requests.md

 # Receiving Requests

-Once started a _Service_ with a _callback module_, it starts listening on a set of transports, ip addresses and ports, and can start receiving requests from other SIP endpoints.
+Once started a _Service_ with a name, a _callback module_ and a group of options, it starts listening on a set of transports, ip addresses and ports, and can start receiving requests from other SIP endpoints.
 For each received request, NkSIP will call specific functions in your callback module.
 The full list of callback functions is described in [Callback Functions](../reference/callback_functions.md) and the default implementation of each one is in the [nksip_callbacks.erl](../../src/nksip_callbacks.erl) module.

 All of the callback functions are optional, so you only have to implement the functions you need.
 For example, if you need to perform authentication, you should implement [sip_authorize/3](../reference/callback_functions.md#sip_authorize3).
 If you don't implement it, no authorization would be done.